Wiferpagri/Ecommerce-Customer-Churn-Prediction/README.md

 * `raw/` contains the original, unprocessed data.
 * `interim/` contains intermediate data that has been transformed.
 * `processed/` contains cleaned and preprocessed data ready for analysis.
 * `external/` contains any additional data from external sources.
+Test data was generated using [Mostly AI](https://mostly.ai/blog/how-to-generate-synthetic-data)

 ## Results
 The results of the analysis and model performance are documented in the `reports/` directory.
 This includes: